Mrtza-javidi/guess-my-number/README.md

 Guess-My-Number

-🎯 A small game that creates a random number and the player is going to guess it.
+🎯 A small game that creates a random number and the player is going to guess it in a pixelated game environment.

 As simple as this 😉